-Decodable Readers are first introduced to and read by children in a whole-group or small-group setting, but they are meant to be read independently after to prevent children from memorizing words or mimicking others.
+Decodable Readers are first introduced to and read by children in a whole-group or small-group setting, but then are meant to be read independently to prevent children from memorizing words or mimicking others.
 It is important that children read these stories to you in an area where others cannot overhear; separate fluency readers are provided for repeated reading and group activities.
-Once a child is able
+Once a student is able to read a decodable reader easily, send it home for the student to keep, and encourage guardians to use the readers to practice with children.